-Time Place of attack Real name of attacker(s) (according to authorities) Kunyas cor- responding to location of at- tacker(s) given in Islamic State releases 8:45 AM Shrine of St. Anthony Church (Colombo) Alwudeen Ahamed Muaath Abu Hamzah al-Ceyloni 8:47 AM Kingsbury hotel (Colombo) Mohamed Azaam Mohamed Mubarak Abu Mukhtar al-Ceyloni 8:47 AM St. Sebastian's Church (Negombo) Achchi Moham- mdu Mohammadu Hasthun Abu Khalil al-Ceyloni 8:54 AM Shangri-La hotel (Colombo) Zahran Hashim; Ilham Ibrahim Abu Ubaydah al-Ceyloni (referring to Zahran Hashim) 9:00 AM Cinnamon Grand hotel (Colombo) Inshaf Ibrahim Abu al-Bara 9:05 AM Zion Church (Batticaloa) Mohamad Nazar Mohamed Aazath Abu Mohammed al-Ceyloni 1:20 PM Tropical Inn Guesthouse (Dehiwala suburb of Colombo) Abdul Lathief Ja- meel Mohamed No mention by Islamic State 2:25 PM Dematagoda Housing com- plex (Colombo suburb) Fatima Ibrahim (wife of Ilham Ibrahim) Abu Abdullah (no mention of a female suicide bomber)
+Time Place of attack Real name of attacker(s) (according to authorities) Kunyas cor- responding to location of at- tacker(s) given in Islamic State releases 8:45 AM Shrine of St. Anthony Church (Colombo) Alwudeen Ahamed Muaath Abu Hamzah al-Ceyloni 8:47 AM Kingsbury hotel (Colombo) Mohamed Azaam Mohamed Mubarak Abu Mukhtar al-Ceyloni 8:47 AM St. Sebastian's Church (Negombo) Achchi Moham- mdu Mohammadu Hasthun Abu Khalil al-Cey- loni 8:54 AM Shangri-La hotel (Colombo) Zahran Hashim; Ilham Ibrahim Abu Ubaydah al-Ceyloni (referring to Zahran Hashim) 9:00 AM Cinnamon Grand hotel (Colombo) Inshaf Ibrahim Abu al-Bara 9:05 AM Zion Church (Batticaloa) Mohamad Nazar Mohamed Aazath Abu Mohammed al-Ceyloni 1:20 PM Tropical Inn Guesthouse (Dehiwala suburb of Colombo) Abdul Lathief Ja- meel Mohamed No mention by Islamic State 2:25 PM Dematagoda Housing com- plex (Colombo suburb) Fatima Ibrahim (wife of Ilham Ibrahim) Abu Abdullah (no mention of a female suicide bomber)

 With the investigation still in its early stages, much remains unknown about the genesis of the Sri Lanka attacks.
 According to an internal report on the attacks written by the Criminal Investigation Department (CID), dated May 7, 2019, and given to the author by a local journalist, investigators have taken 56 people into custody.
 As the report states, "they are being currently grilled at the CID."
 Interestingly, the CID report also states that an individual named Mohamed Ibrahim Mohamed Naufer is among those currently in custody and that he is thought "to have been appointed to succeed the leader of the group who perished during the suicide attack at Shangri-La hotel."
-25 the Islamic State's shifting strategies outside of Syria and Iraq after the fall of the so-called caliphate.
-Before delving into the terrorist network itself, though, it is important to briefly unpack the history of anti-Muslim violence in Sri Lanka and the broader context of ethno-religious relations that formed the backdrop to the attack and that will inevitably color what happens next on the island.26

-This article, based on a thorough mining of open-source and media reports on the attack as well as several interviews with religious leaders and activists in the affected areas, attempts to outline what is known so far about the terrorist network that carried out the attack and its links to the Islamic State, and what it might say about
+This article, based on a thorough mining of open-source and media reports on the attack as well as several interviews with religious leaders and activists in the affected areas, attempts to outline what is known so far about the terrorist network that carried out the attack and its links to the Islamic State, and what it might say about the Islamic State's shifting strategies outside of Syria and Iraq after the fall of the so-called caliphate.
+Before delving into the terrorist network itself, though, it is important to briefly unpack the history of anti-Muslim violence in Sri Lanka and the broader context of ethno-religious relations that formed the backdrop to the attack and that will inevitably color what happens next on the island.